iundd/a11y_me_video/README.md

 ### Tab Accessibility | Alternatives

-you can specify different alternatives to the main video.
+Here you can specify alternatives to the main video.
 Use it to improve accessibility.

 * Video with sign language | mp4
   * Synchronous video with sign language.